Marcus Semien Player Props: Rangers vs. Mariners

 Marcus Semien At The Plate

-- He has hit a long ball in five games this year (15.2%), homering in 3.2% of his chances at the plate.

-- Semien has an RBI in 17 of 33 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- Semien has picked up an RBI in 48.6% of his games this year, with more than one RBI in 20.0% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.